What You Will Learn

 Introduction to Journalism

 Instruction and practice in reporting and writing news stories across multimedia platforms.
 Topics include new media, writing, reporting, interviewing, researching, news judgment, Associated Press style, media ethics and media law.
-Students utilize computers in the classroom to research topics and complete assignments on deadline.
 The culmination of the course is an e-portfolio that utilizes a basic content management system and combines written articles with original photography.
 A one-time commitment of three hours of newspaper production is required.

 Editing and Publication Design